riroan/SnakeGame/README.md

 ### C
 - 콘솔
 ### python
-- by pygame with AI variational astar
+- by pygame with AI

+> Tree search Algorithm